Al-Quds University - Faculty of Engineering - Computer Engineering Department

 Assignment 5: Floating point notation calculations (handed in lecture).

-Assignment 6 (Both sections) (To be submitted as a printed
+Assignment 6 (All sections) (To be submitted as a printed

 For comments, questions, or suggestions, please send email to: